Samuel Blake Chapman

 - Died December 22, 2006 in Kentfield, CA USA

-Sam Chapman played halfback on the University of California football team that won the 1938 Rose Bowl and is a member of the College Football Hall of Fame .
-Chapman was drafted by the Washington Redskins after his college career, but chose baseball instead.
-He also played baseball at Cal and following graduation was signed by Connie Mack of the Philadelphia Athletics.
+Chapman was a dual sport threat in his schoolboy days.
+He played halfback on the California Bears football team that won the 1938 Rose Bowl and is a member of the College Football Hall of Fame .
+Sam was drafted by the NFL's Washington Redskins after his college career.
+He had also played baseball at Cal and, following graduation, chose the diamond over the gridiron, signing with Connie Mack and the Philadelphia Athletics.
 Prior to his debut with the A's in 1938, he had never seen a major league game.

-Chapman died at age 90 after suffering from Alzheimer's Disease.
+Chapman died at age 90 after suffering from Alzheimer's disease.
+He had been inducted onto the Philadelphia Baseball Wall of Fame in 1999.

 - AL All-Star (1946)